-FireGrid will use Grid technologies to run coupled and ensemble simulations in parallel.
-These will be guided by input from sensors and linked to a knowledge-based decision support system.
+FireGrid uses Grid technologies to run coupled and ensemble simulations in parallel.
+These are guided by input from sensors and linked to a knowledge-based decision support system.

-The focus of our initial work is to demonstrate that input from sensors can be used to trigger simple fire models in real time.
-HPC versions of more sophisticated fire models will be developed, allowing them to be added to the FireGrid system.
+The focus of our initial work has been to demonstrate that input from sensors can be used to trigger simple fire models in real time.
+The culmination of the project will be a demonstration of the system with live sensor input from an instrumented recreation of a typical domestic fire.

-FireGrid will operate in several modes:
+A fully-developed FireGrid would operate in several modes: